rowanmanning/rowanmanning.com/content/weeknotes/83/index.md

     * It was so nice to see Perry (who I haven't seen since god knows when), catch up with [Andrew](https://adlawson.com/) and [Linus](https://www.linusnorton.co.uk/), and meet a few of his other friends.
 We drove from Edinburgh via [Aberfeldy Distillery](https://www.dewars.com/gl/en/aberfeldydistillery/) which was a lot of fun.

     * We drank a _lot_.
-I was somehow still coherent on Friday after 5 beers, ~150ml of whisky, 2 jäger bombs, and 4 double vodka-irn-brus :grimacing: maybe it's time to have a break?
+I was somehow still coherent on Friday after 5 beers, ~150ml of whisky, 2 Jägerbombs, and 4 double vodka-irn-brus :grimacing: maybe it's time to have a break?
 Oh, wait, I'm at an all-inclusive next week :grimacing:

     * Zero hangover which was incredible.
 We did a lot of stag activities.
 I absolutely suck at log throwing, no upper body strength (or lower body strength let's be honest).